DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Leaves still only displaying in one eye for some people
 - Reports of strange weather and disappearing objects (possible occlusion culling issue?): https://forums.geforce.com/default/topic/979185/3d-vision/watch-dogs-2-3d-vision/post/5047888/#5047888
-- Hud does not work with MSAA / temporal filtering